stewie1570/AsyncCache/README.md

 (http://thinkquickbuild.cloudapp.net:8080/project.html?projectId=AsyncCache&tab=projectOverview)
 [![NuGet version](https://badge.fury.io/nu/AsyncCache.svg)](https://badge.fury.io/nu/AsyncCache)

-Async cache using an "async lock" (a semaphore) to prevent competing/simultaneous calls to the data source.
+Async cache uses an "async lock" (a semaphore) to prevent competing/simultaneous calls to the data source.

 ## Usage
+AsyncCache is not a singleton.
+If you want your cached key/values to be scoped as a singleton (also just generally speaking), I recommend using a dependency injector to instantiate AsyncCache.

+The reason the cached key/values are scoped to the instance of AsyncCache is this way you can control the both the TimeSpan and scope of your key/values.

-**Note**: Don't use *.Result* from a task.
+**Usage Example Note**: Don't use *.Result* from a task.
 Async functions should be called by async functions.
-This is just an example to illustrate usage of AsyncCache.
+This is just an example app to illustrate usage of AsyncCache.
+This example app is synchronous..so maybe a bad example but it should still illistrate the usage ok.

         using Cache;
         using System;